Ismail Abu Shanab: Early life and education

 Shanab was born in the central Gaza refugee camp of Nuseirat in 1950.
-His family was originally from the village of Al Jayyeh, a village near Ashkelon and Yubna.
+His family was originally from Al Jayyeh, a village near Ashkelon and Yubna.
 They were expelled from the village and settled in a refugee camp in 1948.

 Shanab graduated from high school in 1966 and was accepted at then newly opened Bir Zeit University in the West Bank.
 However, due to the 1967 Arab-Israeli War and Israel's subsequent occupation, he could not attend the university.
 In 1972, he managed to go to Egypt to receive university education.
 He obtained a bachelor of science degree in civil engineering from Mansoura University in Cairo.
 After working four years in Gaza city, Shanab went to the US and obtained a master of science degree in civil engineering from Colorado State University.

 Career and activities

-Shanab returned to Gaza city in 1977 after completing his undergraduate studies and he worked at the municipal council until 1981.
-Following the completion of graduate studies in the US Shanab began to work as an instructor in engineering at Gaza Islamic University.
-During this period, Shanab met with the Hamas founder Ahmed Yassin, Ibrahim Magadmeh and the Islamic Jihad founder Fathi Shiqaqi, and eventually, he joined Hamas.
+Shanab returned to Gaza city in 1977 after completing his undergraduate studies, and he worked at the municipal council until 1981.
+Following his completion of graduate studies in the U.S., Shanab began to work as an instructor in engineering at Gaza Islamic University.
+During this period, he met with the Hamas founder Ahmed Yassin, Ibrahim Magadmeh, and the Islamic Jihad founder Fathi Shiqaqi; eventually, he joined Hamas.
 He was imprisoned in 1989 for his involvement in founding Hamas and being a deputy to Ahmed Yassin.
-On the other hand, Israel press statement argued that Shanab was detained since he had admitted to have participated in planning and carrying out the kidnapping and murder of an Israeli soldier, Ilan Sa'adon.
-He improved his religious knowledge base during his time in prison.
-Shanab was freed in late 1996.
+On the other hand, an Israeli press statement argued that Shanab was detained since he had admitted to have participated in planning and carrying out the kidnapping and murder of an Israeli soldier, Ilan Sa'adon.
+Shanab improved his religious knowledge base during his time in prison.
+He was freed in late 1996.
 He was in a solitary cell underground for two years during his imprisonment.